andreafalzi/crwn-clothing/README.md

 # Crwn clothing
-E-commerce concept about cloths and acceccorizes developed in React.
+E-commerce concept about clothes and accessories developed in React.

 ## Data